ilariagallo/fin-qa/README.md

 - **Approach 1**: Perform similarity search with a default value of `k=4` on documents derived from the `pre_text` and `post_text` paragraphs, while always including the table (retrieved by ID) as an additional document.
 This results in a total of five documents.
 However, this approach has limitations in generalizing to financial reports containing multiple tables.
 - **Approach 2**: Perform similarity search across all documents, including the table document, and allow the similarity search to determine the top-k documents.
 In this approach, `k` is set to `8` to improve recall.
 This method was selected for the final solution due to its ability to generalize effectively to reports with multiple tables.

-Detailed results comparing these two approaches can be found in the *Results* section.
+Detailed results comparing these two approaches can be found in the *Experiment Setup & Results* section.

 #### Generation